omar-rehann/Problem_Solving/README.md

 ## Overview
 Hello!
 I'm **Omar Rehan**, a Front-End web developer.
 This repository contains my solutions to coding challenges from **Codewars**, **W3Resource**, and **LeetCode** using **JavaScript**.
 My goal is to enhance my problem-solving skills, deepen my understanding of JavaScript, and develop my algorithmic thinking, with a focus on Front-End development concepts.

-I'm currently tackling **7 kyu** challenges on Codewars, having progressed from **8 kyu**, and working towards mastering more advanced problems.
+I'm currently tackling **6 kyu** challenges on Codewars, having progressed **7 kyu** from and **8 kyu**, and working towards mastering more advanced problems.
 I've also started solving challenges on **LeetCode** to prepare for technical interviews and improve my algorithmic skills.
 I follow a YouTube channel that explains Codewars solutions, which helps me understand problems deeply and learn efficient solution strategies.

 ## Goals
 - Solve daily JavaScript challenges from Codewars, W3Resource, and LeetCode.